keycloak/keycloak-quickstarts/proxy/traefik/reencrypt/README.md

 ## Traefik configuration

 The key parts of `keycloak.yaml` are explained below.
-The `keycloak.yaml` file contains the dynamic configuration — routing rules, TLS certificates, middlewares and backend transport settings.
+The `keycloak.yaml` file contains the dynamic configuration — routing rules, TLS certificates and backend transport settings.

 **Certificate for external access:**